populationgenomics/test_workflows_shared/README.md

 # Run the test with the bash script
 $ chmod +x run-test-workflow.sh

+# See the notes below on how to find a valid tag.
+# The default tag is cpg_flow:0.x.x
-$ ./run-test-workflow.sh
+$ ./run-test-workflow.sh --image-tag "cpg_flow:<tag_id>"
 ```

+> **Notes**
-> **Note**
+>
-> You will need to have `analysis-runner` installed in your environment.
+> * You will need to have `analysis-runner` installed in your environment.
 See the [analysis-runner](https://github.com/populationgenomics/analysis-runner) for more information or install it with `pipx install analysis-runner`.
+> * You will need a valid tag above, which you can find from the most recent [`cpg-flow` docker workflow](https://github.com/populationgenomics/cpg-flow/actions/workflows/docker.yaml) runs, under the `print docker tag` job of the workflow.

+You should receive a job url from the `analysis-runner` output, if the job was created successfully.
+This job should spin up additional jobs that can be found from the `/batches` page on Hail.

 ## Editing in an IDE